swarajd/code-analysis-guide/chapter1/integers-and-operators/operators/bitwise-operators.md

 | 1 | 0 | 0 |
 | 1 | 1 | 1 |

 As you can see, when you apply an AND to two bits, the result will only be 1 if both bits are 1 already.
-Lets look at a few examples of this in practice.
+Lets look at an example of this in practice.

 ```
 int a = 9;     // 9 in binary is 00001001